symlex/input-validation/README.md

 [![Latest Stable Version](https://poser.pugx.org/lastzero/php-input-validation/v/stable.svg)](https://packagist.org/packages/lastzero/php-input-validation)
 [![License](https://poser.pugx.org/lastzero/php-input-validation/license.svg)](https://packagist.org/packages/lastzero/php-input-validation)

-**This library provides whitelist validation ("accept known good") that is perfectly suited for building secure REST services.** It uses programming language independent validation rules (plain array) that can be reused for additional client-side validation (JavaScript) or passed to template rendering engines such as Twig or Smarty (HTML).
+**This library provides whitelist validation ("accept known good") that is perfectly suited for building secure REST services.** It uses programming language independent validation rules (plain array) that can be reused for additional client-side validation (JavaScript) or passed to template rendering engines such as Twig.
 By design, it is compatible with any framework and input source (HTML, REST, RPC, ...).

 A major advantage of this data source agnostic approach is that developers can do bottom-up development using unit tests to find bugs early and work on validation rules without an existing HTML frontend or storage backend.
 Use case specific input value validation is also more secure than general model validation, which often relies on a blacklist ("reject known bad").